shivamguys/Indian-State-And-City-List/README.md

 # Indian State And City List Object
-###  Indian State And City List Breakdown, To Easily Use In Your Projects Instead Of Manually  Prototyping
+###  Indian State And City List Breakdown, To Easily Use In Your Projects Instead Of Manual  Prototyping

 ```
 var statesList = {